Around groups in Hilbert Geometry: The automorphisms of a properly convex open set

 endowed with the Hausdorff topology.
 The group $\PG$ acts naturally on $X^{\bullet}$.
 We denote by $\PP^{d *}$ the projective space $\PP((\R^{d+1})^*)$.
 We also consider its dual,

-The following theorem needs some tools, so we postpone its proof to Part \ref{duality2} (Lemma \ref{centerofmass}) of this text.
+The following theorem needs some tools, so we postpone its proof to Part \ref{duality2} (Lemma \ref{centerofmass}) of this chapter.
 We think that this statement is natural and we hope the reader will feel the same.